leontrolski/stepping/docs/doks/content/en/docs/getting-started/storing-state.md

 ## Parallelism

-If you were to implement a webserver with many workers all tring to run iterations against the same store, consistency problems would arise very quickly.
+If you were to implement a webserver with many workers all trying to run iterations against the same store, consistency problems would arise very quickly.

 To solve this, `Action.insert(...)`/`Action.remove(...)`/`Action.replace(...)` each take an optional `time` parameter: